activitystream/slate/source/includes/as-api/_notifications.md

 - Stream item comment: "{entity-label} mentioned you in a comment regarding {stream-item-label}"
 - Entity comment: "{entity-label} mentioned you in a comment regarding {entity-label}"

+###ADDITION
+Someone adds something to an item that you are following

+- Comment: "{entity-label} comments on a conversation you are following"

 ###CORRESPONDENCE
 Email/Messaging (TO/CC/BCC) - A message is received that includes you as a recipient

-- "You have a new message from {from-entity-label}, the subject is {subject...}"
+- "You have a new message from {from-entity-label}: '{subject...}'"

 ###NOTIFICATION
 A Notification is created for you because of a event subscription you created

  - "{subscription-label} notification regarding {stream-item-label}"

 ###FOLLOWS
 Someone follows you or an entity that you create or manage